hassek/ImageHide/README.md

 ## What it does

 * Insert hidden image inside chosen PNG
-* Extract hidden image inside chosen PNG
+* Extract hidden image from chosen PNG
-* [TODO] Convert other popular image formats to PNG